mulesoft-developers/getting-started-hello-mule/README.md

 3. In Anypoint Studio, select `File` > `Import` > `Anypoint Studio` > `Anypoint Studio project from File System` and click Next.

-4. Select the cloned repository in the Project Root and click Finish.
+4. Select the cloned repository in the Project Root and make sure to **uncheck** the `Copy project into workspace` option.

+5. Click on Finish.

 ## Contributing